pandy123/threets/README.md

 Typing check is useful for typecirpt program.

 # how to use
-it is same to threejs. it has the same api and construct with threejs.
+it is same to threejs(https://threejs.org/). it has the same api and construct with threejs.

 # how to compile
 ```js